karpathy/paper-notes/vin.md

 **The good**: I really like this paper because the core idea is cute (the planner is *embedded* in the policy and trained end-to-end), novel (I don't think I saw this idea executed on so far elsewhere), the paper is well-written and clear, and the supplementary materials are thorough.

-**On the approach**: Significant challenges remain to make this approach more practicaly viable, but it also seems that much more exciting followup work can be done in this framework.
+**On the approach**: Significant challenges remain to make this approach more practically viable, but it also seems that much more exciting followup work can be done in this framework.
 I wish the authors discussed this more in the conclusion.
 In particular, it seems that one has to explicitly encode the environment connectivity structure in the internal model $\bar{M}$.
 How much of a problem is this and what could be done about it?
 Or how could we do the planning in more higher-level abstract spaces instead of the actual low-level state space of the problem?
 Also, it seems that a potentially nice feature of this approach is that the agent could dynamically "decide" on a reward function at runtime, and the VI module can diffuse it through the dynamics and hence do the planning.
 A potentially interesting outcome is that the agent could utilize this kind of computation so that  an LSTM controller could learn to "emit" reward function subgoals and the VI planner computes how to meet them.
 A nice/clean division of labor one could hope for in principle.

 **The experiments**.
 Unfortunately, I'm not sure why the authors preferred breadth of experiments and sacrificed depth of experiments.
 I would have much preferred a more in-depth analysis of the gridworld environment.
 For instance: